malikhan-dev/malikhan-dev/README.md

 Backend developer specializing in **Go (Golang)** and **C#**, focused on building efficient systems, reusable libraries, and clean backend architectures.

+**but if you make yourself more than just a man... if you devote yourself to an ideal, and if they cant stop you... then you become something else entirely**

+---

 <p align="center">
   <img width="500" height="400" alt="zenql-logo" src="https://github.com/user-attachments/assets/6f0da9a5-bddb-4622-b914-54f2cbdb9b21" />
 </p>